-Click on the link below to download the meeting report in German (English version coming soon).
+Click on the links below to download the meeting report in Spanish or English.
 This report features session highlights, video clips and selected figures from the meeting.

 |10:30–11:10||Welcome - Prediction and prevention of type 1 diabetes in children||Luis Castaño|

 |12:50–13:30||Chronic complications||Roque Cardona-Hernandez|

 |14:30–15:30||Practical insulin treatment||Roque Cardona-Hernandez|

 |15:45–17:15||Advances in technology for diabetes treatment||Patricia Enes Romero|

 Following this meeting, delegates will be able to:

 - Estimate the risk of, and understand how to predict and possibly prevent, type 1 diabetes in children and adolescents